luisangulouk/githubV4/README.md

 __User Story result__

-Once the github user is identify as the subject it is presented with a button: "Show Activity" which request the last 10 repositories and display their names and available branches associated to them, so commits can be listed by branch selected
+Once the github user is identified as the subject, its profile is presented with a button: "Show Activity" which request the last 10 repositories and display their names and available branches associated to them, so commits can be listed by branch selected

+## How to install and run the test

+from the root folder run:

+`yarn`

+run the app in developemnt mode:

+`yarn start`

+## Github GraphQL V4

+Github graphQL requires authentication.

+Create the file: `.env` at root level and add the following:

+REACT_APP_GITHUB_PERSONAL_ACCESS_TOKEN=[YOUR-GITHUB-TOKEN]

+## Notes

+There is a lot of room for improvements:

+1.- Add Unit Testing for each component.

+2.- Modular CSS can be implemented using BEM, camel case was adopted just because the initial sample was created following that style.

+3.- Config Typescript on the project would help considerably the development experience specially for types